unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

 ## Getting Started

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
-In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).
+In this case, we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp